 And the steps to improving your good bacteria are simple.

-So which foods are the highest in polyphenols and are the most efficient at feeding your good gut bacteria?
+Which foods are the highest in polyphenols and are the most efficient at feeding your good gut bacteria?

 These are 25 of the top polyphenol foods.
 You will see that a lot of them are spices and can easily be added to your ketogenic lifestyle… and your Thanksgiving meal: